 Next, I contrast the method of our paper with the classical method of moments.
-There is data given, and there is a model we believe describes the process which generated the data rather well.
+There is data given, and there is a model we believe describes rather well the process which generated the data.
 This model has an unknown parameter vector , where is typically a subset of a (potentially multidimensional) Euclidean space, and the model outputs a random variable .

 We define functions of the data, at least as many as the dimensionality of parameter , and usually not more than that.
 The coordinates of this multidimensional function are the moments or generalised moments (if they include something other than powers of the data).
 We denote the expectation of if the parameter value is by .

 The method of moments is the instruction to equate and , and solve the equation